 Are there any features of the plugins that don’t work together?

-Though this wholesale suite of WooCommerce plugins are highly compatible and work very well together, there are some limitations to how they integrate.
+Though this wholesale suite of WooCommerce plugins are highly compatible and work very well together, there are some limitations.
 Next, I’ll tell you about the limitations and suggest workaround for some of them.

 - When you hide the Add to Cart button from the Pricing and Discounts tab, the button will be hidden from the main WooCommerce Shop page as well as the single product page.
 However, the button will still appear in the product table.
 The workaround for this is to remove the add to cart column from the product table.

 - When you replace the Add to Cart button with a custom URL, this URL won’t be used in the Product Table.
 Thus, the customer would still be able to purchase the product.
-Even in this case we would suggest you to remove the Add to Cart column and replace it with a custom field column, where you can manually add a button linking to any URL.
+Even in this case we would suggest you to remove the Add to Cart column and replace it with a custom field column.
+Use this to manually add a button linking to any URL.

-Let us know in the comments how you got on with using the WooCommerce Catalog Mode, Wholesale & Role Based Pricing and WooCommerce Product Table plugins together.
+Let us know in the comments how you use the WooCommerce wholesale ordering plugins in this tutorial.
 Do you use them for a WooCommerce wholesale order form or in catalog mode?
-If you have discovered any limitations other than the ones listed above, also feel free to comment.
+I’d love to hear from you.